flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 Many of the Minecraft tutorials suffer from the curse of knowledge.
 It’s such an old game, with many device options, so a lot of the more granular instructions get glossed over or assumed completely.
 No fix for this, just sayin'.

-Just dumping a few links here for future reference:
+Listing a few links here for future reference:

 - [Chunkbase seed map](https://www.chunkbase.com/apps/seed-map)
 - [Dig Minecraft](https://www.digminecraft.com) for good tutorials